cutdigital/mcut.site/docs/building.md

 ## Downloading MCUT

 MCUT is hosted on Github, which you can access [here](https://github.com/cutdigital/mcut.git).
-We recommend that you clone the project, for easier access to the latest updates (master branch).
+Its recommended that you clone the project for easier access to the latest updates (master branch).
 Alternatively, you can download a compressed release package from the GitHub repository itself.
 Be sure to get the most recent version.

 ## Building MCUT